• Go to app

 Stand close to the projections at Borderless World for the best photos

-The sheer size and cohesion of Borderless will also make you feel guilty about all those group assignments you half-assed at uni, as it is one big (and we mean BIG) collaboration from a group of individuals across a range of different fields, including mathematicians, architects, programmers and engineers.
+The sheer size and cohesion of this digital art museum will also make you feel guilty about all those group assignments you rushed through in college, as it's one big (and we mean BIG) collaboration from individuals across a range of different fields, including mathematicians, architects, programmers, and engineers.

 teamLab Planets TOKYO DMM at Toyosu